opalnattakitta/manuscript/README.md

 AUTO-TUNE TYPOGRAPHY

 Project Description:
-In this project, reflect my perspective on this AUTOTUNE TYPOGRAPHY

-I explore the idea of autotune typography by using it as a central design element on the website.
-While I emphasize the autotune style in the design, I also ensure the text is still easy to read by using a simple, clear font like Roboto.
-This balance helps to make the design thought-provoking while remaining user-friendly.
+This website reflects my view on the use of Auto-tune typography in design.
+While I recognize the lack of individuality and the repetition of similar styles in modern graphic design, I don't believe we should completely reject this trend.
+Instead, I designed this website with an understanding of where these design formulas come from, what they represent, and why they are used.
+My goal is to make intentional and thoughtful design decisions, rather than just following trends, throughout the design of this site.